Skip to content

 Checking models with IDS in Solibri

-To help users ensure that BIM model matches IDS requirements, Solibri introduced a new IDS Validation rule in Solibri Office that automates the verification process.
+To help users ensure BIM models match IDS requirements, Solibri has an IDS Validation rule in Solibri Office, automatically checking your model against the set specifications.

-The IDS Validation rule (SOL 244) checks the BIM model against the building requirements specified in the IDS file.
+The IDS Validation rule (#244) checks the BIM model against the building requirements specified in the IDS file.
 This will greatly speed up compliance checking and enable a more efficient workflow between project stakeholders.

 Looking to the Future